JBRadio/Chrome-Extension-for-Jisho.org/README.md

 ## Known Extension Behaviors and Issues
  - "Draw" feature in popover window does not work if window size was recently changed.
 Usually when the window starts as "Narrow" and then is changed to "Wide."
 This doesn't appear to be a problem if the window size starts as "Wide."
 As a workaround, please close the extension window and open it again (window size is saved as a preference) to use "Draw."
 The "radical" search feature appears to work fine in either starting window size.
+ - Back/Forward in Extension may not work for all pages navigated to.

 ## Considered fixed